 Where there is a conflict between these regulations and the regulations and rules of the local Agricultural Society, the rules of the Affiliated Agricultural Society prevail.

-These regulations are to be read in conjunction with the General Regulations contained in this schedule.
+These regulations are to be read in conjunction with the QCAS General Regulations.

 NOTICE TO INTENDING EXHIBITORS

 A MAIDEN has not won in competition at an affiliated agricultural Show.
-After winning a MAIDEN hack class this horse will be recognised as a NOVICE.
-A Novice will remain a NOVICE until winning an open championship at an affiliated agricultural show.
+After winning a MAIDEN hack or Hunter Hack class this horse will be recognised as a NOVICE.
+A Novice will remain a NOVICE until winning an open championship as either a Hack or Hunter Hack at an affiliated agricultural show.

 Parents, Guardians, or Strappers are not permitted in the horse arena during judging other than in any lead line class as in accordance with regulation 1.4 herein.